 In 2003, the NRB commissioned the study on The Nature and Scope of the Problem of Sexual Abuse of Children and Youth in the Catholic Church.
 This study was conducted by the John Jay College of Criminal Justice in New York City.

 In 2005, they again selected the John Jay College of Criminal Justice in New York City to study and report on the Causes and Context of the Crisis of Sexual Abuse by Catholic Clergy.
-The results of that study are anticipated to be available in December 2010.

 In 2008 the NRB promulgated their work on Safe Environment programs.
 That report was in recognition of the need to address concerns that came to light in the implementation of Article 12.